 Where the functional currency of Group entities does not match the currency used to present the Group's consolidated financial statements, the balance sheet is converted using the closing date exchange rate, and the income statement is posted using the average exchange rates for the period.
-Exchange rate differences are posted directly as equity in the "translation differential" section.
+Exchange rate differences are posted directly as equity in the "currency translation adjustment" section.